-Reasons to Exercise That Are Not Weightloss
+Reasons to Exercise That Aren't Weightloss

-Reasons to Exercise That Are Not Weightloss
+Reasons to Exercise That Aren't Weightloss

-So whether you are or aren’t looking to lose weight, here are some fantastic reasons for exercising!
+So, whether you are or aren’t looking to lose weight, here are some fantastic reasons for exercising!

 This is my most important point.
 I’m all about focusing on how you FEEL rather than how you LOOK.
 While exercising to reach a desired goal for your physical looks is fine, if this makes you FEEL bad, then you may want to rethink your reasoning behind it.
 I think I can speak for most people who exercise regularly when I say they do it because they love the positive emotions they get from it.
 If you are constantly focused on achieving a certain body type or staying under a certain weight range, you are inevitably going to harbour some negative feelings towards exercise at some point or another.

 From my own experience, making it through a tough workout gives you a sense of empowerment like no other.
 It makes you feel like you can take on anything in the world.
-The feeling is honestly indescribable, and I’m sure if you have ever made it to the top of that hill on a hike or pushed through those last unbearable reps, you have some idea of what I’m talking about!
+The feeling is honestly indescribable, and I’m sure if you’ve ever made it to the top of that hill on a hike or pushed through those last unbearable reps, you have some idea of what I’m talking about!

 Exercising can make you feel good as a person.
 It can help to give you a sense of stability and routine and the energy it can give you is amazing.
 I know what it’s like to have bad days where you want to lie in bed for hours, but that post-workout feeling can definitely make getting up worth your while.
-I love that exercise is the one constant in my life that I can count on to help me feel better on the inside, help me clear my mind and be proud of what I have achieved
+I love that exercise is the one constant in my life that I can count on to help me feel better on the inside, help me clear my mind and be proud of what I have achieved.

 Don’t worry about what others say.
 Do what makes YOU happy.
-Do what makes YOU feel good and watch as you get rewarded!Love, Kayla xx
+Do what makes YOU feel good and watch as you get rewarded!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.